Demmythetechie/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-task 3: This program prints the string passed into the function _ puts(). task 4: This program prints the string passed into function printrev() in reverse. task 5: This program returns the string passed into function revstring() in reverse. task 6: This program prints all characters of string str that are divisible by 2.
+task 3: This program prints the string passed into the function _ puts(). task 4: This program prints the string passed into function printrev() in reverse. task 5: This program returns the string passed into function revstring() in reverse. task 6: This program prints one character of string str and skip one till the end of the string.